ambujtewari/stats306-winter2021/final/README.md

 - Like homeworks, upload the **pdf** version of your completed exam before the due date
 - However, unlike homeworks, please **ALSO submit the actual notebook** (which has .ipynb extension)
 - Make sure these packages are loaded: `tidyverse` and `lubridate`
-- To ask questions use the `#final` channel in slack.
-If you ask privately we will post the questions and answer publicly (after removing your name)
+- To ask questions use the appropriate problem channel in slack (e.g., `#problem1` channel for problem 1).
+If you ask privately we will post the questions and answer publicly (after removing your name).

 # List of allowed resources